 ‘Looking’ by a dramaturge within an artistic team starts from awareness of audience perception.
 How to receive a performance?
 I often analyze the potential of what a performance can communicate, mean, represent and reflect and bring that information into the process.
 Timing is highly important, due to the process development and found solutions in the creative design.
 And this can easily be adapted to other performative settings as well with analyzing and defining:

 - The practice of a dramaturge stays mostly behind curtains and studio walls.
 The dialogical practice as I described above becomes visible by inspiring theoretic publications by peers and theorists and by interviews related to performances with artists that collaborated with dramaturges.
 These insights are shared within the artistic domain in a valuable way and connected to complex social issues, but I prefer a dialogue that includes more people into the dialogue.
 A dialogue becomes richer the moment more voices are invited.
 This is illustrated by upcoming initiatives in the art field to engage their work in different ways.
 I really want to contribute to the movement of artistic fertilization of society and exploring the unknown territory of new connections and engagement.

-- In a fast changing world, where there is an urgent need to fight for human ideals and different perspectives on the value of life I find it hugely important to invest in the translation of social identities with my practice.
-Businesses are mostly understood in terms of making money, but I would like to bring back the essential goal of organizations to contribute to society where money is a source of energy to realize that, and not the other way around.
+- In a fast changing world, where there is an urgent need to fight for human ideals and different perspectives on the value of life.
+I find it hugely important to invest in the translation of social identities with my practice.
 Dramaturgy can help staying true to your own ideas, ideals and connection to society in more sustainable matters by focusing on content.